-At our school we make various adaptations to the curriculum and learning environment for children and young people with SEND
+At our school, we work hard to ensure we provide for all our pupils irrespective of their needs.
+We ensure that support that we provide is holistic and focus es on the whole child.
+We make various adaptations to the curriculum and learning environment for children and young people with SEND, these include:-

-- Instructions are broken into small steps - Visual prompts are available - Positioning of pupils with hearing and visual difficulties within the classroom and use of aids are planned for as recommended by outside agencies - Use of iPads are planned for - Concrete resources are used to develop a secure understanding of abstract concepts. - Use of sensory breaks are used as appropriate - Use of a quiet room when necessary - Access to a differentiated and personalised curriculum as appropriate - Use of targeted interventions as appropriate
+- Instructions are broken into small steps - Visual prompts are available - Positioning of pupils with hearing and visual difficulties within the classroom and use of aids are planned for as recommended by outside agencies - Use of the Soundfield System across all classrooms to improve access to teaching. - Use of iPads are planned for - Concrete resources are used to develop a secure understanding of abstract concepts. - Use of sensory breaks are used as appropriate - Use of a quiet room when necessary - Access to a differentiated and personalised curriculum as appropriate - Use of targeted interventions as appropriate - Pre and post tutoring to reinforce new learning concepts - Additional time on tasks if required

-SEND Training that took place during 2018 and 2019 at St Clement's School.
+SEND Training that took place during the last two academic years at St Clement's School.

-- MAYBO

-- Use of audiology equipment in the classroom

-- Sign Spell

-- Attachment training

-- Sensory training
+- MAYBO 1 and MAYBO 2 with specific staff members when required. - Use of audiology equipment in the classroom - Providing feedback to move learning forward. - ADHD traning - Zones of Regulation - Use of concrete resources in the learning process, with particular reference to Maths

-Support for improving emotional and social development during 2018-2019 Pupils were supported by:
+Support for improving Emotional and Social development during the last two years

+Pupils were supported by:
-- An anti-bullying policy with contributions from all members of the school community - PSHE programme of work followed by all classes - Access to our 'Quiet Place'. - Family Support Worker available for fortnightly 'Drop Ins' to advise/support parents - 4 ELSA-'s are trained to support children with programmes such as friendship issues, anger management and self-esteem building

-- Targeted Well-Being support for individuals and groups (including class sessions) - Targeted, specialist teaching supporting deaf children's personal understanding and management of their hearing difficulties
+- An anti-bullying policy with contributions from all members of the school community - PSHE, RSE programme of work followed by all classes - Access to our 'Quiet Place' and our 'Lighthouse'. - 4 ELSA-'s are trained to support children with programmes such as friendship issues, anger management and self-esteem building.
+They have also had specific training to respond to the psychological and social impact of Covid 19. - Targeted Well-Being support for individuals and groups (including class sessions) - Targeted, specialist teaching supporting deaf children's personal understanding and management of their hearing difficulties - Access to Zones of Regulation which is a tool they can use to express to those around them how they are feeling and how this may impact on their behaviour. - The school is working towards its Silver Rights Respecting Award.
+Part of this process will make the children aware of their rights, their talents are nurtured and they are able to thrive.

+- Development of the Nature School/Sensory Garden so that more children in the school are able to benefit from this resource. - Year 1 Tutoring Group run within the Nature School - Staff meeting clarifying PSHE statutory curriculum requirements and what is classified as 'curriculum enhancements'.